SpielerNogard/ATVController/README.md

 "Update All Devices".
 Will Push the .apks from the folder location apps/ .
+Installs the "pokemongo.apk" (rename the apk the match this title) app located inside folder /apps to the device.
+Installs the "atlas.apk" (rename the apk the match this title) app located inside folder /apps to the device.

 "Reboot All Devices".
 Will Reboot all devices defined in 'ips'.